batden/elluminate/README.md

 ## Update local repo

-It is good practice to check for updates to the local repository before executing the script.
+It is good practice to check for updates to the local repository before using the script.

 To do so, change to ~/.elluminate/ and run: